-- 15. What is the service or operation area (e.g. census tract, neighborhood, etc.)? - 16.
-Describe the existing conditions of the project area and its surroundings, and trends that are likely to continue in the absence of the project. - 17.
+15. What is the service or operation area (e.g. census tract, neighborhood, etc.)?

+- 16. Describe the existing conditions of the project area and its surroundings, and trends that are likely to continue in the absence of the project. - 17.
 Please describe how your project will address one of the priorities identified by the Consolidated Plan. - 18.
 Please provide a detailed timeline or work schedule for implementing this project including anticipated milestone dates (Attachments are ok). - 19.
 If funded, it is expected that the project will begin within ninety (90) days of being issued a fully executed contract.
 What potential or known barriers exist to beginning the project within ninety (90) days and completing the project within twenty-four (24) months of being issued a Notice to Proceed from City Development?
 Please describe in detail your plan for overcoming the barriers identified and achieving a timely and successful completion of the project. - 20.
-If your project includes design/engineering for a public facility, new construction of a public facility, or renovations to an existing facility, please describe in detail any steps taken to ensure that the services or programs offered in the facility are accessible to individuals with transportation barriers.
-If the application is for infrastructure improvements (e.g. storm water, sewer, etc.), please indicate "Not Applicable". - 21.
-Describe how the facility complies with the Americans with Disabilities Act (ADA) requirements regarding accessibility. - 22.
-How have citizens and/or the community been involved in the development of this project? - 23.
-Please describe how your project will incorporate workforce training, apprenticeship opportunities, and/or community volunteer participation.

-24. Are you requesting funding for a:
+How have citizens and/or the community been involved in the development of this project? - 21.
+Please describe how your project will incorporate workforce training, apprenticeship opportunities, and/or community volunteer participation. - 22.
+Are you requesting funding for a: